danjkim21/clonify-ipadOS/readme.md

 ## How It's Made

-**Tech used:** HTML, CSS, JavaScript. <br>
+**Tech used:** HTML, CSS, JavaScript, APIs. <br>

-This project was heavily CSS forward in terms of creating the aesthetics and design elements of the OS.
-I tried my best to be pixel perfect to the original design of the iPad OS.
-I heavily relied on flexbox (may go back and refactor with grid) in order to create the iPad Display and features. <br>
+ I built the application layout with flexbox (may go back and refactor with grid) in order to create the iPad Display and features. <br>

-The weather widget pulls data from the OpenWeatherMaps API (currently displays weather for Washington DC, planning to update to reflect location of user).
+The weather widget pulls data from the [OpenWeatherMaps API](https://openweathermap.org/api).

+The music widget and app pulls the top ten most played songs from the [LastFM API](https://www.last.fm/api)

 I found an article from blog by [Ralph J. Smit](https://ralphjsmit.com/animated-custom-cursor) that walks through creating custom mouse cursors, which I then modified to replicate the iPad OS cursor when using a mouse.